rickstaa/stable-learning-control/docs/source/simzoo/envs/data_only/ex3_ekf.rst

 Environment goal
 ----------------
-The agent's goal in the Ex3_EKF environment is to act in such a way that the estimator correctly estimated the original noisy system.
+The agent's goal in the Ex3_EKF environment is to act so that the estimator correctly estimated the original noisy system.
 By doing this, it serves as an RL based stationary Kalman filter.